NFYB14002U Numerical Methods in Physics

 one internal examiner

-A new project (other than the one performed during the course) should be completed and presented individually.
+A new project (other than the one performed during the course) should be completed individually and submitted as a report.
 All the reports required in the course should be completed and passed.

 Criteria for exam assesment

 - Course code

 - 4 weeks in August 2024, exact dates TBD.

 - full time

 - 40 students